metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 This Integration aims to provide easy access to safebreach from XSOAR.
 Following are the things that user can get access through XSOAR command integration:         1.
-User get, create, update and delete         2.
-Deployment create, update and delete         3.
-Tests get and delete         4.
-Nodes get, update, delete
+User get, create, update and delete.
+2. Deployment create, update and delete.
+3. Tests get and delete.
+4. Nodes get, update, delete.
 This integration was integrated and tested with version 0.0.0 of Safebreach Content Management.

 ## Configure Safebreach Content Management on Cortex XSOAR